The Cost of Website Maintenance

 What about SEO maintenance?

-SEO keywords and meta tags are not as critical as they used to be.
-There is more emphasis these days on PPC Ad services like Google Adwords.
+SEO keywords and metatags are not as critical as they used to be.
+There is more emphasis these days on PPC Ad services like Google Ads.
 That being said, all your content should be properly tagged and new content should be tagged using current SEO best-practices.
-Once the content has be optimized for search engines, there is little reason to go back to it and re-SEO it.
+Once the content has been optimized for search engines, there is little reason to go back to it and re-SEO it.
 Your marketing resource or Web Agency should keep an eye on the analytics to determine if any further SEO work needs to be done to legacy content.